j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-027-Operational-Experience-Replaced-Organizational-Debate.md

 * Operations
 * Protocol

+Additional responsibilities remained valuable.

-Additional responsibilities could still exist when necessary, but they functioned more effectively as temporary operational roles rather than permanent organizational divisions.
+However, they proved more effective as temporary operational functions rather than permanent organizational divisions.

-The final organizational model therefore emerged from operational experience rather than theoretical completeness.
+The organizational structure therefore evolved according to operational sustainability rather than theoretical completeness.

 ---